Who We Are:

 Community and Collaboration

 A foundational principle of COMET is that all of the program’s activities are strengthened by collaboration with others.
 The COMET Program’s primary community includes environmental forecasters and scientists in all settings, including universities, government agencies, state and local governments, and the private sector, both in the U.S. and internationally.
-This community is often referred to as the “Weather Enterprise,” and COMET truly provides support to all parts of the Enterprise.

 The COMET Program receives significant benefits and support from its community.
 In particular, the unique relationship with the university community has been especially important to COMET’s mission.
-COMET works closely with faculty and members of the operational community to develop distance learning modules and teach symposia and workshops.
+COMET works closely with faculty and members of the operational community to develop distance learning lessons and teach symposia and workshops.
 Through these interactions, academic partners often become aware of operational research needs that can lead to joint activities such as the ones promoted through the COMET Outreach Program.
 This collaborative involvement promotes the transfer of science into real-world applications and strengthens the use of new data and tools provided by NOAA and other federal agencies.
 At the same time, operational forecasters who work with academic partners gain a deeper understanding of the science behind their work.